bevyengine/rfcs/rfcs/system-driven-ui.md

 3. Solving the "event propagation" problem within the ECS will force us to build out new abstractions or improve existing ones.
 4. While change detection + query caching severely reduces the performance cost of our classical "polling" (as opposed to "event-driven") UI approach, we create many, many systems, most of which will do nothing in most passes.
 We must be careful not to heavily regress the base cost of running systems as a result.
 5. A good implementation of the signal-connection relies on relations.
+6. Using Bevy-events as part of this pattern will interact poorly with pausing due to lost events until https://github.com/bevyengine/bevy/pull/1776 or a similar approach is merged.

 ## Rationale and alternatives